David Baria: 2018 U.S. Senate race

+On February 28, 2018, Baria declared his candidacy for the Senate seat held by Republican Roger Wicker.
+On June 26, he defeated venture capitalist Howard Sherman in a runoff to claim the Democratic nomination despite being considerably outspent.
+James Carville was an unofficial, unpaid campaign consultant and has held fundraisers in New Orleans for Baria.
+Baria finished second of four candidates, getting 39.5% of the vote.

+Post-political life

+Upon leaving the Mississippi House, he joined Cosmich Simmons & Brown as a partner in their Bay St. Louis office after 28 years of experience as a trial lawyer.
+His practice consists of insurance, business, construction, and personal injury litigation.
+He serves as a board member of the Centrist Democrats of America.

+Political positions

 Insurance reform

-Since Hurricane Katrina, Baria has introduced several bills to cap the premiums that insurance companies can charge for homeowners and flood insurance.

-Baria has also introduced legislation to create a "Policy Holder's Bill of Rights," which would prohibit "anti-concurrent causation clauses," which allow insurance companies to avoid paying for any damage to homes where wind acts concurrently with flooding to cause damage to the insured property.
+Baria introduced several bills to cap the premiums that insurance companies can charge for homeowners and flood insurance.
+He introduced legislation to create a "Policy Holder's Bill of Rights," which would prohibit "anti-concurrent causation clauses," which allow insurance companies to avoid paying for any damage to homes where wind acts concurrently with flooding to cause damage to the insured property.

 BP oil spill settlement

 In 2015, Baria introduced a bill to require that 80% of the funds from the Deepwater Horizon oil spill be sent back to the Gulf Coast.
-The bill was defeated by the Republican controlled legislature, however, which opted to keep the money in the state's general fund.
+The bill was defeated by the Republican controlled legislature, which opted to keep the money in the state's general fund.
 Baria renewed these efforts in 2017 with the support of several Republican legislators from the Gulf Coast, but they were unsuccessful.

-Other legislation and policy positions
+Other policy positions

 In 2010, Baria proposed bills in the senate offering tax incentives for homeowners who install solar power, as well as allowing net metering.